Astrophyton

-The giant basket star, Astrophyton muricatum, is an echinoderm found in shallow parts of the tropical western Atlantic and throughout the Caribbean Sea and the Gulf of Mexico.
+Astrophyton muricatum, the giant basket star, is an echinoderm found in shallow parts of the tropical western Atlantic and throughout the Caribbean Sea and the Gulf of Mexico.
 It is the only species in the genus Astrophyton.
 During the day, it curls up into a tight ball shape to protect itself from predators.
 At night, it climbs to an elevated point to feed by extending its intricately branched feeding arms in a bowl-like shape in order to snare passing plankton and other organisms from the current.

 Description

 The giant basket star is a very large echinoderm that can reach a diameter of nearly a metre when its arms are fully extended.
 It has a central disc and eight slender, flexible arms that repeatedly divide to form a fine-meshed net-like structure.
 The colour is generally brown or black.

 Distribution and habitat

 This basket star is found in warmer regions of the western Atlantic Ocean, the Caribbean Sea and Gulf of Mexico.
 Its range extends from Cape Lookout in North Carolina to the coast of Brazil at about 20°S. It is found at depths down to about 30 m.
 Although it is usually found on coral reefs, it also occurs on the top of boulders or in seagrass meadows.